nguyenthanhan/react-native-image-code-scanner/README.md

 ### No barcodes detected

 1. Ensure the image has sufficient quality and resolution
-2. Enable preprocessing options for challenging images
+2. Specify only the relevant barcode formats to reduce noise
 3. Check that the barcode format is supported and included in the formats array
-4. Try different preprocessing combinations
+4. Try resizing/cropping the image (e.g., focus on the barcode area) or improving contrast before scanning

 ### iOS Build Issues